 The subsidiary structure allows your company to run like any other business in the country — a substantial benefit if you plan to operate in Australia long-term and want to develop additional business relationships.
 You can engage in trading activities, hire a local workforce, and produce goods in Australia to ship to other nearby countries.

 Other Important Considerations

 Before you invest in a subsidiary, understand that it takes a significant amount of time, money, and energy.
 You need the budget to operate in Australia long-term, and each portion of the setup process has different associated costs.
 Costs also differ by state, so it’s essential to know the country well to choose a less expensive area of operation.

 A representative must often be present for any signatures on banking or corporate documents.
 This process requires an integral member of your company to travel back and forth to Australia for a period of up to six months.
-You’ll also need to create the subsidiary before you can officially hire any employees — so if a worker cannot wait for a job, you could lose valuable talent in the time it takes to start your business.
+You’ll also need to create the subsidiary before you can officially hire any employees — so if a worker cannot wait for a job, you could lose valuable talent in the time it takes to start your company.

 Let Globalization Partners Help With Your Expansion